 The CMA is used to help evaluate how your home will fare against the competition.
 It takes a look at both homes that are currently listed and those recently sold.
 The purpose is to find the highest price that will still make the home competitive on the open market. – Realtor.com

-Doing a Comparative Market Analysis (CMA), and finding comparable sales (comps) should be just one piece of your overall property analysis.
-You should also consider rent income and expenses (such as maintenance, taxes, and mortgages) to analyze your return.
+Doing a Comparative Market Analysis (CMA), and finding comparable sales should be just one piece of your overall property analysis.
+You should also consider rental income and expenses (such as maintenance, taxes, and mortgages) to analyze your return.

 What is a Comparable Sale?

-A comp is a similar home that sold recently in your area.
-It should have similar features such as – the number of bedrooms and bathrooms, similar square footage, garage characteristics, lot size, etc. Fortunately, there are ways to adjust for differences, but you should find the most similar properties first, and only deviate if you absolutely must.
+A comparable sale, or comps, are just other properties in the area.
+It should have similar features such as the number of bedrooms and bathrooms.
+Perhaps even, similar square footage, garage characteristics, lot size, etc. Fortunately, there are ways to adjust for differences.
+You should find the most similar properties first, and only deviate if you absolutely must.

 5-Step Investing System